-Memorial Day is a federal holiday
+Memorial Day bank holiday schedule

 Your bank may be closed but you won’t be exempt from your financial duties so it’s crucial to plan ahead.
 If you have any errands to run at the bank, especially the ones that will require the help of a banker or a teller, make an effort to take a visit before this three-day weekend kicks in.

 If you need to get cash from the ATM, rest assured that ATMs will remain accessible any day of the week, even through the holidays.
-Remember that you can always conduct your banking through online and mobile channels.
-Regardless of whether or not your bank is open, all banking transactions will not be processed on federal holidays.
+Remember that you can always conduct your banking online and by smartphone, both of which will be useful especially if you’re traveling during the long weekend.

 If you have any additional questions, find your bank’s customer service phone number and a branch nearest you by looking up your bank on MyBankTracker’s Bank Profile page.